nosceteipsvm/whatsapp-automation/README.md

 # Whatsapp automation

 ### Overview
-This project is an example demo showcasing the massive messaging automation using Whatsapp and Python 3.
+This project is an example demo showcasing Whatsapp automation using Python 3.

 ### Setup
 -----------